+a.
+Whether there is a sufficient mix of the following residential unit types:

+- i. standalone house; and - ii. duplex; and - iii. terrace; and - iv. apartment; - b.
+Whether residential unit typologies are integrated with other typologies across the block to provide a cohesive street scene and neighbourhood, and good levels of privacy and daylight. - c.
+Whether the distribution of residential unit typologies across the development complements and supports the location of community facilities provided as part of the comprehensive subdivision and land use consent application. - d.
+Whether the location of residential units (including location of residential units) to the edge of the block, and/or the location of terrace dwellings parallel to the street: - i. address and provide surveillance to the street; - ii. protect privacy of adjacent neighbours; - iii. protect and enhance private back yards and planting opportunities at scale; and - iv. allow for the comprehensive management of vehicle access and car parking. - e.
+Whether multiunit, multi-storey building typologies are located at corner sites in order to: - i. improve way finding and distinction of streets; - ii. enable orientation of the building toward both adjacent streets in a manner which emphasises these corners; - iii. utilise the increased access to light and outlook provided by the street edges; and - iv. provide efficient site access for vehicles and pedestrians. - f.
+Whether an appropriate building typology is located on an appropriate site to achieve a balance of open space to buildings across the block and on the site and which provides for: - i. tree and garden planting; - ii. pedestrian and vehicle access; - iii. a high level of visual interaction between the building and street or other public space; - iv. single level typologies on larger sites and smaller houses on smaller sites; and - v. minimisation of building footprint and hard surfaces. - g.
+Whether garages and parking are secondary to habitable spaces, both with respect to size and expression of form, and are incorporated into the overall site and building design especially when accessed off streets.

+8.8.15.3 Relationship to street and public open spaces

 - a.
-Whether there is a sufficient mix of the following residential unit (MED) types:

-- i. standalone house (MED); and

-- ii. duplex (MED); and

-- iii. terrace (MED); and

-- iv. apartment (MED);

-- b.
-Whether residential unit (MED) typologies are integrated with other typologies across the block to provide a cohesive street scene and neighbourhood, and good levels of privacy and daylight.

-- c.
-Whether the distribution of residential unit (MED) typologies across the development (MED) complements and supports the location of community facilities provided as part of the comprehensive subdivision (MED) and land use consent application.

-d.
-Whether the location of residential units (MED) (including location of residential units) to the edge of the block, and/or the location of terrace dwellings parallel to the street:

-- i. address and provide surveillance to the street; - ii. protect privacy of adjacent neighbours; - iii. protect and enhance private back yards and planting opportunities at scale; and - iv. allow for the comprehensive management of vehicle access (MED) and car parking. - e.
-Whether multiunit, multi-storey building (MED) typologies are located at corner sites (MED) in order to: - i. improve way finding and distinction of streets; - ii. enable orientation of the building (MED) toward both adjacent streets in a manner which emphasises these corners; - iii. utilise the increased access to light and outlook provided by the street edges; and - iv. provide efficient site access (MED) for vehicles and pedestrians. - f.
-Whether an appropriate building (MED) typology is located on an appropriate site (MED) to achieve a balance of open space to buildings (MED) across the block and on the site (MED) and which provides for: - i. tree and garden planting; - ii. pedestrian and vehicle access (MED); - iii. a high level of visual interaction between the building (MED) and street or other public space; - iv. single level typologies on larger sites (MED) and smaller houses on smaller sites (MED); and - v. minimisation of building (MED) footprint and hard surfaces. - g.
-Whether garages (MED) and parking are secondary to habitable spaces, both with respect to size and expression of form, and are incorporated into the overall site (MED) and building (MED) design especially when accessed off streets.

-8.5.15.3 Relationship to street and public open spaces

-- a.
-Whether the subdivision (MED) design: - i. provides allotments (MED), which enable the construction of buildings (MED), that provide habitable rooms and front entrances which address the street, open space or reserves that are adjacent to or opposite the allotment; - ii. minimises the visual dominance, of access (MED) on the streetscape or adjacent open space; - iii. avoids allotments (MED) which necessitate the erection of bunds or large visually impermeable fencing adjacent to the street, lane or other publically accessible open space to create privacy; - iv. ensures there is sufficient tree and garden planting particularly in regard to street road frontage, building (MED) entrances, boundaries (MED), accesses (MED) car parking and a.
-Whether any fences constructed in the space between the street road boundary (MED) and the residential unit (MED) will adversely affect surveillance of the street from the ground floor glazing in the residential unit (MED).
+Whether the subdivision design: - i. provides allotments, which enable the construction of buildings, that provide habitable rooms and front entrances which address the street, open space or reserves that are adjacent to or opposite the allotment;

-- stormwater management areas to visually soften the built form and associated areas of paving ; and - v. ensures that building (MED) setbacks (MED) provide for variety and amenity in the streetscape, recognising the orientation of the street, while reducing building (MED) dominance.
+- ii. minimises the visual dominance, of access on the streetscape or adjacent open space; - iii. avoids allotments which necessitate the erection of bunds or large visually impermeable fencing adjacent to the street, lane or other publically accessible open space to create privacy; - iv. ensures there is sufficient tree and garden planting particularly in regard to road frontage, building entrances, boundaries, accesses car parking and stormwater management areas to visually soften the built form and associated areas of paving ; and - v. ensures that building setbacks provide for variety and amenity in the streetscape, recognising the orientation of the street, while reducing building dominance.